saumitr16/font_preference_analysis/readme.md

-# Font Usage Prediction Project
+# Font Preference Analysis Project

 This project predicts font usage preferences using machine learning.
 The application is divided into three main parts: frontend, backend, and machine learning (ML) model.